cogment/cogment-doc/src/index.md

 Before diving right in, we recommend taking the time to read the [Core concepts](./concepts/core-concepts.md) section, as well as our [glossary](./concepts/glossary.md), which details the terminology we use for several critical concepts of the Cogment Framework.
 You can then proceed to read on how to [install](./introduction/installation.md) the framework.

-Last but not least, a [tutorial](./cogment/tutorial/introduction.md)
+Last but not least, a [tutorial](./cogment/tutorial/introduction.md) gives you a hands on introduction on using Cogment.